 Why is Prolactin High in PCOS?

-Studies show that prolactin levels in women with PCOS are often elevated.
+Studies show that women with PCOS often have elevated prolactin levels.
 Usually, Cyster’s prolactin levels are 1.5 times higher than a woman without PCOS, and this can contribute to several PCOS symptoms.
 (Prolactin levels over 25 ng/ml are considered high.)

 The reason for this???
 Well, we don’t really know.
 Experts think it might be due to an error in the feedback mechanism between the brain and the ovaries, which means the ovaries are never alerted to stop making prolactin.

-These high levels of prolactin can cause irregular menstrual cycles, galactorrhea, infertility, low libido, vaginal dryness, acne, hair loss, headaches, weight gain, and mood swings.
+These high prolactin levels can cause irregular menstrual cycles, galactorrhea, infertility, low libido, vaginal dryness, acne, hair loss, headaches, weight gain, and mood swings.

 How To Lower Prolactin Levels In PCOS